Hope Saddle Accommodation house

 Bill and Molly Moorhouse had three sons, two of whom reached adulthood and have only recently passed on.
 Molly kept the tearooms running well into the 1930’s.
 She had some support from a sister May who had married Harry Sims and lived over the back hill on a farm in Lamb Valley.
 Sadly Bill lapsed back into his love of the bottle and died in 1932, leaving Molly to bring up her sons and both run the farm and tearooms, a big ask.
 Fortunately Wink’s sons Noel (my father) and Stuart were of an age where they could travel up on the train or by motor cycle and do much of the donkey work on the farm like repairing fences, collecting wood, scrub cutting, mustering and shearing, but it was not a very satisfactory arrangement and after Molly remarried to Jock Rennie in the mid-late 1930’s it was prudent for them to shift off the farm to where Jock could get work.
 The tearooms closed at this point and the whole concept of catering for the public ceased.
 Modern transport had removed the primary objective of it being there in the first place, now vehicles stopped at Murchison for morning tea and lunch.

 The building remained more or less intact until the 1950’s.
 But because it did not have permanent residents it soon fell into disrepair and the ‘new’ two-storey wing became unsafe.
 My father would not let my older siblings go upstairs for fear they might fall through the floor when they visited for shearing in the 1940’s.
 In 1956 the property was sold to Peter Stewart who built a small bungalow on the low ridge behind the fruit trees and ran the farm for several decades.
 That house too rotted and was demolished.
 During that period Peter removed the ‘new’ wing of the old accommodation house and opened the front wall of the older cottage to make a farm shed, where he parked a tractor.
 I can recall stopping and looking into the shed in the 1970’s and noting two interesting features.
-The back wall was constructed of square cut clay cobs, and had at some stage later had vertical paling style cladding on a wood frame added to the outside.
+The back wall was constructed of square cut clay cobs, and had at some later stage had vertical paling style cladding on a wood frame added to the outside.
 Also, the original ‘roof rafters’ were still there, borer riddled but intact… birch saplings of about 80-100mm in diameter.
-The stables later converted to wool shed which stood on the opposite side of the road remained standing until well after 2000.
+The stables, later converted to a wool shed which stood on the opposite side of the road, remained standing until well after 2000.

 Now, as stated at the outset, only the old plums and pear tree are left to attest to its existence.